chayanee19/DataScience/README.md

 * Data-driven Process Improvement
 * Machine Learning

-I am especially interested in problems where **data, systems, and problem-solving** can be combined to improve an existing process or uncover meaningful patterns.
+I am especially interested in problems where **data, systems, and problem-solving** can be combined to improve processes and uncover meaningful patterns.

 ---